 The Australia warehouse market size reached USD 3.45 Billion in 2024.
-Looking forward, IMARC Group expects the market to reach USD 8.55 Billion by 2033, exhibiting a growth rate (CAGR) of 9.50% during 2025-2033.
-The rising e-commerce demand, increasing need for last-mile delivery solutions, industrial automation advancements, the expansion of cold storage facilities for food and pharmaceuticals, and significant investments in logistics infrastructure to support supply chain optimization are among the key factors contributing to the market growth.
+Looking forward, the market is expected to reach USD 8.55 Billion by 2033, exhibiting a growth rate (CAGR) of 9.50% during 2025-2033.
+The rising e-commerce demand, increasing need for last-mile delivery solutions, industrial automation advancements, the expansion of cold storage facilities for food and pharmaceuticals, and significant investments in logistics infrastructure to support supply chain optimization are among the key factors contributing to the Australia warehouse market share.

 Report Attribute